levoxtrip/PKB/docs/topics/theConnectedLover.md

 ### Tool
 Schedule regular calls with the people that meant the most to me.

+## Events
+Even if you “hate every minute leading up to that event” and “look for every excuse to get out of it,” it’s one of the best ways to grow as a person

 ## Family
 eat with your family without any distraction so you can have good and deep conversation